protontypes/open-sustainable-technology/README.md

 - [Appropedia](https://www.appropedia.org/Welcome_to_Appropedia) - Shares knowledge to build rich, sustainable lives.
 - [Open Hardware Observatory](https://en.oho.wiki/wiki/Home) - Search engine and assessment platform for sustainable open hardware.
 - [Open Source Ecology](https://www.opensourceecology.org/) - Developing open source industrial machines that can be made for a fraction of commercial costs, and sharing the designs for free.
-- [ProjectDrawdown](https://github.com/ProjectDrawdown/solutions) - The mission of Project Drawdown is to help the world reach "Drawdown"— the point in the future when levels of greenhouse gases in the atmosphere stop climbing and start to steadily decline, thereby stopping catastrophic climate change — as quickly, safely, and equitably as possible.
+- [ProjectDrawdown](https://github.com/ProjectDrawdown/solutions) - The mission of Project Drawdown is to help the world reach 'Drawdown'— the point in the future when levels of greenhouse gases in the atmosphere stop climbing and start to steadily decline, thereby stopping catastrophic climate change — as quickly, safely, and equitably as possible.
 - [NOAA-Affiliated-Projects](https://github.com/NOAAGov/NOAA-Affiliated-Projects) - A list of GitHub accounts and repositories that are contributed to by National Oceanic and Atmospheric Administration staff from line offices and/or staff office throughout the organization.
 - [Climatescape](https://climatescape.org/) - Discover the organizations solving climate change.
 - [Open Climate Knowledge](https://github.com/petermr/climate) - An open research project for data mining Open Access papers related to Climate Change.